MinersWin/HyperV-Manager/Readme.md

             alt="commits to be deployed"></a>
 # PowerShell Hyper-V Manager V.2

-Allows you to manage your Hyper-V clusters and VMs with just one tool.
+Allows you to manage your Hyper-V clusters and VMs in a easy to understang GUI.

 ## Getting Started